The Best New Sushi In LA

 Seven fresh spots to add to your raw fish rotation.

-This city is home to some of the best sushi in the country, ranging from decades-old institutions to unmarked shops in far away strip malls.
+This city is home to some of the best sushi in the country, ranging from decades-old institutions to unmarked shops in far-away strip malls.
 After all, who wouldn't be inspired to serve sushi in California, given our proximity to the sea, fresh produce, and this song by BAYLI and Junglepussy.
-So, if you're looking to add a new name to your sushi rotation, here are seven exciting restaurants that need to be on your radar.
+So, if you're looking to add a new name to your sushi rotation, here are some exciting restaurants that need to be on your radar.

 Looking for our all-time favorite sushi in LA?
 We’ve got a guide for that, right here.